joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

 - Habits are a dopamine-driven feedback loop.
 When dopamine rises, so does our motivation to act.
 - It is the anticipation of a reward—not the fulfillment of it—that gets us to take action.
 The greater the anticipation, the greater the dopamine spike.
 - Temptation bundling is one way to make your habits more attractive.
 The strategy is to pair an action you want to do with an action you need to do.

+## chapter09 The Role of Family and Friends in Shaping Your Habits

+IN 1965, a Hungarian man named Laszlo Polgar wrote a series of strange letters to a woman named Klara.

+Laszlo was a firm believer in hard work.
+In fact, it was all he believed in: he completely rejected the idea of innate talent.
+He claimed that with deliberate practice and the development of good habits, a child could become a genius in any field.
+His mantra was “A genius is not born, but is educated and trained.”

+Laszlo believed in this idea so strongly that he wanted to test it with his own children—and he was writing to Klara because he “needed a wife willing to jump on board.”
+Klara was a teacher and, although she may not have been as adamant as Laszlo, she also believed that with proper instruction, anyone could advance their skills.

+Laszlo decided chess would be a suitable field for the experiment, and he laid out a plan to raise his children to become chess prodigies.
+The kids would be home-schooled, a rarity in Hungary at the time.
+The house would be filled with chess books and pictures of famous chess players.
+The children would play against each other constantly and compete in the best tournaments they could find.
+The family would keep a meticulous file system of the tournament history of every competitor the children faced.
+Their lives would be dedicated to chess.

+Laszlo successfully courted Klara, and within a few years, the Polgars were parents to three young girls: Susan, Sofia, and Judit.

+Susan, the oldest, began playing chess when she was four years old.
+Within six months, she was defeating adults.

+Sofia, the middle child, did even better.
+By fourteen, she was a world champion, and a few years later, she became a grandmaster.

+Judit, the youngest, was the best of all.
+By age five, she could beat her father.
+At twelve, she was the youngest player ever listed among the top one hundred chess players in the world.
+At fifteen years and four months old, she became the youngest grandmaster of all time—younger than Bobby Fischer, the previous record holder.
+For twenty-seven years, she was the number-one-ranked female chess player in the world.

+The childhood of the Polgar sisters was atypical, to say the least.
+And yet, if you ask them about it, they claim their lifestyle was attractive, even enjoyable.
+In interviews, the sisters talk about their childhood as entertaining rather than grueling.
+They loved playing chess.
+They couldn’t get enough of it.
+Once, Laszlo reportedly found Sofia playing chess in the bathroom in the middle of the night.
+Encouraging her to go back to sleep, he said, “Sofia, leave the pieces alone!”
+To which she replied, “Daddy, they won’t leave me alone!”

+The Polgar sisters grew up in a culture that prioritized chess above all else—praised them for it, rewarded them for it.
+In their world, an obsession with chess was normal.
+And as we are about to see, whatever habits are normal in your culture are among the most attractive behaviors you’ll find.